 Signs of Powdery Mildew

-To remove powdery mildew, spray the affected plant with a fungicide that's safe for the garden, reading and following all label instructions for mixing, application, safety precautions and gear, timing, disposal and storage.
+To remove powdery mildew, spray the affected plant with a fungicide that's safe for the garden and approved for mint plants, reading and following all label instructions for mixing, application, safety precautions and gear, timing, disposal and storage.
 Don't use chemical fungicides on mint that is grown for use in drinks and food.
 Because powdery mildew will thrive in shady areas, you should prune the plant back to allow for more sun and better air circulation, also pruning any surrounding plants that hang over the mint.

 Black Stem Rot

-Soggy soil creates an ideal environment for fungus to spread.
+Soggy soil and/or mulch that's piled around mint stems creates an ideal environment for fungus to spread.
 Overwatering and slow-draining soils can cause black stem rot.
 The fungus will thrive in wet and cool weather as well.

 Black stem rot shows up on the plant's stems as black or dark brown cankers.
 The leaves will turn yellow and wither.